 The Food and Drug Administration (FDA) is the regulatory body that sets the standards for health claims on food packages and labels.
 However, the FDA’s ability to regulate unfounded claims is severely limited, both legally and practically, due to limited resources for investigation and enforcement.

-(For those of you who want a more detailed explanation of food packing claims, see my breakdown in the references section below.)
+(For those of you who want a more detailed explanation of food packing claims, see my breakdown below.)

 3. Read the ingredient list.